 It's not necessarily even about the act.

-You talk about, you know, the Cosby show, Fat Albert, he was extraordinary wealthy.
+You talk about, you know, the Cosby show, Fat Albert.

-He was he was known around the world.
+He was known around the world.

-Like I grew up in New Zealand watching his shows.
+Like, I grew up in New Zealand watching his shows.

 This is not just a man who was famous here.